The Holderness Family

-The Holderness Family are American internet personalities best known for their Facebook and YouTube channels, which have over 5 million combined subscribers and over 1 billion total views.
+The Holderness Family are American internet personalities best known for their Facebook, TikTok, and YouTube channels, which have over 5 million combined subscribers and over 1 billion total views.
 They create family-centered parodies, skits, and vlogs.
-They are a family of four based in Raleigh, North Carolina consisting of husband and wife Penn and Kim Holderness, their daughter, Lola, and son, Penn Charles.
+They are a family of four based in Raleigh, North Carolina, consisting of husband and wife Penn (born 1974) and Kim Holderness (born 1976), their daughter, Lola, and son, Penn Charles.

 Career

 The Holderness Family first found fame in 2013 when they released "XMAS Jammies" - a parody of Will Smith's "Miami" meant to be their family's digital Christmas card.
 Overnight, their video went viral on YouTube, garnering 15 million views in one week.
 They have been making videos ever since.

 Subsequent releases included a Halloween-themed Snoop Dogg parody called "Kin and Moose", a Meghan Trainor parody about Thanksgiving titled "All About That Baste", a parody of Eminem's "Lose Yourself", and a parody of Dean Martin's "Baby, It's Cold Outside" which garnered over 75 million views on Facebook.

 In 2020, when COVID-19 hit, they made several viral parodies and skits, including a Hamilton medley about wearing a mask and a Frozen parody called "It's Vaccination Day" to showcase their reactions to securing a COVID-19 vaccine appointment.

 They have released a new "XMAS Jammies" every holiday season, and have added over 300 additional parodies in between.
 Kim has also starred in several viral skits in their subchannel "Holderness Family Vlogs", including "When Rona Won't Leave", "The New Normal" and "Every Hallmark Movie Ever".

 On broadcast television, the Holderness Family have appeared on The Today Show, Fox & Friends, Good Morning America, CNN, HLN, CBS This Morning, and multiple times on Right This Minute.
 Their full-length specials include The Holderness Family on UPTV, The 12 Foods of Christmas on The Food Network, and The Greatest Holiday Video Countdown on The CW.